 But, no matter what you spend on the initial purchase, what’s your annual budget for the vehicle?
 In the old car world, there is a phrase, “It really isn’t yours until you mess with it.”
 Heck, you want to buy a military vehicle as an expression of your interest.
-You don’t want to drive around in a vehicle unit marked for the previous owner’s father or maybe you have dreamed of a SAS-style desert patrol sort of Jeep, so that Willys on eBay that is painted in US Navy gray is going to do it for you, no matter how cheap it sells.
+You don’t want to drive around in a vehicle unit marked for the previous owner’s father.
+Or maybe you have dreamed of a SAS-style desert patrol sort of Jeep, so that Willys on eBay that is painted in US Navy gray isn't going to do it for you, no matter how cheap it is.

 Your dream has its own special characteristics.
-Make sure you budge for it.
-But don’t buy yet, ask yourself one last important — though seemingly boring — question:
+Make sure you budget for it.
+But don’t buy yet.
+Ask yourself one last important — though seemingly boring — question:

 5. Will you be able to title and license the vehicle?

 Save yourself the grief and work: Make sure the vehicle you are about to buy has a clear title.
 If dealing with a seller at long distance, ask him to snap a photo of the title and send it to you before you commit the time and expense of traveling out to pick up the vehicle.
-If the seller is hesitant, suggest that he black out the registration number before photographing.
-That as easy as piece of electrical tape.
+If the seller is hesitant, suggest that they black out the registration number before photographing the title.
+That is easy as piece of electrical tape.
 If they still hem and haw about sending you a picture of the title, walk away.

 So where did he go wrong with his Jeep?

-He rented a trailer and bought home his new “M38A1 army Jeep.”
+He rented a trailer and brought home his new “M38A1 army Jeep.”
 Then he started to research it.
 He began asking questions.

 Why doesn’t it have an engine number that doesn’t start with “MD?”